What is Transition Planning?

-Transition is “the process of changing from one state to another”, according to Webster’s dictionary.
+Transition is “the process of changing from one state to another,” according to Webster’s dictionary.
 For families of children with special needs, it means the growth from being a legal “child” to a legal “adult” – or turning 18 years old – otherwise known as the “age of majority.”
-What happens after high school?
+Transition planning for students with disabilities and their families means planning for questions like what happens after high school?
 How will my child prepare for living independently?
 Will my child be able to work, and if so, at what type of job?
-How will he fill his days?
+How will he or she fill their days?
 And, what will happen after I pass away?

 Parents never stop worrying that they may have missed a critical deadline or opportunity for their child in the complicated world of special needs planning.
 To help parents resolve their worries about the path to adulthood, we offer Transition Planning Services that cover far more than the school’s educational transition plan.
 A true, all-encompassing Transition Plan sets out you and your child’s goals for life as an adult not only in school, but vocational planning, government benefits, guardianship and special needs trust planning.
 Each component of our Transition Plan require careful, expert planning within important deadlines.
-Our team of experts includes Special Needs Trust and Education/IEP Attorneys, Guardianship/Family Law Attorney, Paralegals and a Benefits Specialist.
+Our team of experts includes Special Needs Trust and Education/IEP Transition Planning Attorneys, Guardianship/Family Law Attorney, Paralegals, and a Benefits Specialist.

-During our Transitional Planning process, our legal team will guide you through the following components:
+During our Transitional Planning process, our legal team will help create a Transition Planning Inventory and guide you through the following components:

 - Education, Vocational and Community Programming: We will review your child’s current IEP/ Transition Plan for several key components to ensure that the school’s Transition Plan complies with legal standards.
 We will also evaluate existing school team and identify additional school personnel, gateway, agency or